Kyriosity/read-write/README+/software/README+/code-quality.md

 Add here that not every developer self-reflects on "submit and forget" work, and not every project management will draw a golden section between profanity and academism.

+## Afterword

+**1)** Coding isn't a self-contained activity but an ingredient of [software creation](../), where quality is a derivative.

+**2)** The traits listed above are NOT acceptance criteria, but utmost aims.
+Even if a team comes close to them the code won't be a book of design revelation and its comprehension will depend on good [dev docu](dev-docu.md).

 ## Appendix (1 of 1).
-Mediocre code - Why
+Still mediocre code - why?!

-Apart from environments where seeds of good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup> even motivated smart teams may not reach high quality within a big project.
+Apart from environments where seeds of good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup> even motivated smart teams may not reach high quality in good working and design conditions.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:wilted_flower:</sup>&nbsp;<sub>Budget/time jaws, code conveyors, unsuited teams, bad management, or intentional obfuscation.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:desert:</sup>&nbsp;<sub>Prototypes, stand-alone auxiliaries, temporary solutions.</sub>

-Foremost coding is an ingredient of [Creation of software](../), where quality is a derivative.
-Other reasons besides _classical_ over-creativity and procrastination are:
+Besides _classical_ over-creativity and procrastination the reasons could be:

 + overweight of formal processes at the expense of design and communication,
 + "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (especially from critique),